Cross Country Healthcare Earnings Call Transcripts

 -

-Q3 revenue and adjusted EBITDA met guidance, with strong performance in home care, physician staffing, and education offsetting travel nurse and allied softness.
-Gross margin remains pressured by competition, but diversification and technology investments support long-term growth.
+Q3 revenue and adjusted EBITDA met guidance, with diversification into home care, physician staffing, and education driving 30% of total revenue.
+Gross margin pressure persists in travel nurse and allied, but strong demand and technology investments support a positive 2025 outlook.

 -

-Q2 revenue and adjusted EBITDA were near the high end of guidance, with travel demand rebounding and strong performance in locums, home care, and education.
-Margin pressures persist, but technology investments and cost actions support long-term growth.
-Sequential revenue growth is expected in Q4.
+Revenue and adjusted EBITDA for Q2 2024 were near the high end of guidance, with travel demand rebounding and strong performance in locums, home care, and education.
+Margin pressures persist from lodging and insurance costs, but technology investments and new client wins position the company for sequential growth in Q4.

 -